Trond Henriksen

-Trond Børge Henriksen (born 28 April 1964, in Trondheim) is a Norwegian football coach and former player.
+Trond Børge Henriksen (born 28 April 1964) is a Norwegian football coach and former player.
 He is the father of Rosenborg BK midfielder Markus Henriksen.

 Biography

 Trond Henriksen played in Rosenborg from 1983 to 1993 as a wingback, achieving five Norwegian Premier League championships and three Norwegian Football Cup wins.
 His uncompromising playing style made him a hero amongst the fans, and he was nicknamed Rambo after the movie character.
 He still holds the record of 29 yellow cards in Rosenborg.
 He worked as a postman until he became full-time coach for Rosenborg's youth team.
 When Knut Tørum became Rosenborg's head coach in 2006, Henriksen was promoted to assistant coach.
 After Knut Tørum resigned on 25 October 2007, Henriksen was promoted to head coach.
 He later went back to in his former position as assistant coach under head coach Jan Jönsson.
 In June 2020 he took on the role of caretaker manager of Rosenborg BK, a position he had until 1.
 September 2020.